Drizin/CodegenCS/src/Core/CodegenCS/NuGetReadMe.md

 - Templates can be loaded and rendered directly from interpolated strings (`{{ Template.Load<T>().Render(TModel model) }}`)
 - Everything will be strongly typed, with intellisense/autocomplete and type-checking (e.g. `Render()` will expect a type depending on the template that was loaded)
 - We can embed subtemplates inside other templates, and they can receive/pass models, meaning complex templates can be well organized (instead of a single huge/ugly template)
-- Templates can rely on some **Ready to Use Input Models** like [CodegenCS.DbSchema](https://github.com/CodegenCS/CodegenCS/tree/master/src/Models/CodegenCS.DbSchema) - this model represents the database schema of a MSSQL database or a PostgreSQL database, and can be used by templates that generate POCOs or even complete data access layers. [dotnet-codegencs dbschema extract](https://github.com/CodegenCS/CodegenCS/tree/master/src/dotnet-codegencs) is a tool that extract the schema of those databases into a JSON file.
+- Templates can rely on some **Ready to Use Input Models** like [CodegenCS.Models.DbSchema](https://github.com/CodegenCS/CodegenCS/tree/master/src/Models/CodegenCS.Models.DbSchema) - this model represents the database schema of a MSSQL database or a PostgreSQL database, and can be used by templates that generate POCOs or even complete data access layers. [dotnet-codegencs dbschema extract](https://github.com/CodegenCS/CodegenCS/tree/master/src/dotnet-codegencs) is a tool that extract the schema of those databases into a JSON file.
-- Another input model (under development) is [CodegenCS.Models.OpenAPI](https://github.com/CodegenCS/CodegenCS/tree/master/src/Models/CodegenCS.Models.OpenAPI) - this model represents an OpenAPI (Swagger) specification, and can be used by templates that generate REST API clients or servers.
+- Another input model is [CodegenCS.Models.NSWagAdapter](https://github.com/CodegenCS/CodegenCS/tree/master/src/Models/CodegenCS.Models.NSwagAdapter) - this model represents an OpenAPI (Swagger) specification, and can be used by templates that generate REST API clients or servers.
 - You can use any other structured data source (that can be read using C#) as an input model (so you can read from JSON, YAML, XML, schema of other database vendors, etc)